 The goal of PolyMorpher is to teach OOP concepts.
-This prototype will showcase how PolyMorpher will teach the OOP concepts to its players.
+The PolyMorpher prototype will showcase how the real-world product will teach the OOP concepts to its players.
 To do this, the prototype will have a fully functional C# portable compiler that can compile code written by the player during gameplay.
 The language of focus for this prototype will be C# because Unity scripts are written in C#, so this simplifies development of the prototype to focus on the teaching aspects of PolyMorpher.
 This prototype will only be provided with a single-player component.
-The reasons for this will be discussed later.
+The reasons for this will be discussed in section 4.2.3.
 A tutorial section will be provided in the prototype that will teach game mechanics, like controls and how to modify game objects, and teach players preliminary knowledge of C#, like control structures and data types.
 This prototype will also feature a story to drive progression through the game.